PromyLOPh/guix-hpc-website/posts/binary-performance.md

-Here Octave will pick the optimized `libfftw.so`.  (`/etc/ld.so.conf` would be another possibility but the glibc package in Guix currently ignores since that file since that could lead to loading binary-incompatible `.so` files when using Guix on a distro other than GuixSD.)
+Here Octave will pick the optimized `libfftw.so`.  (`/etc/ld.so.conf` would be another possibility but the glibc package in Guix currently ignores that file since that could lead to loading binary-incompatible `.so` files when using Guix on a distro other than GuixSD.)